manelio/magelio/README.md

 A set of utilities to work with Magento more easily.

 Also a console application to import and export structural data (categories, attributes, attribute values) between Magento versions.
-Buy by now I prefer not to push the dirty code :).
+But by now I prefer not to push the dirty code :).

 ## Utilities for Magento